| |

 that then generates a process that culminates in greater

 hunger and malnourishment.
-This has certainly been the
+This has certainly been

-case in most of South Asia, and explains the apparent
+the case in most of South Asia, and explains the apparent

-conundrum of the coexistence of higher production and
+conundrum of the coexistence of higher production

-lower prices of food with continued, widespread and
+and lower prices of food with continued, widespread

-employment opportunities and worsening of livelihood
+and worsening of livelihood conditions.

-The irony is that cultivators are
+The irony is that cultivators

-conjunctural cause of the continued prevalence of widespread
+single conjunctural cause of the continued prevalence

-malnourishment.
-The macroeconomic causes for livelihood
+of widespread malnourishment.
+The macroeconomic causes

-insecurity come dominantly from the effects of market
+for livelihood insecurity come dominantly from the

-deregulation and reduction of state expenditure that
+effects of market deregulation and reduction of state

 This means that, just as land reforms and more equal